SAP-samples/logistics-business-network-integration/README.md

 The OAuth Id and secret that you requested earlier, will be needed by you to call our endpoint for all the provider APIs.

-This the [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call: https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h .
+This is the [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call: https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h .

 ## 4.)
 Testing